-Def Leppard’s debut album On Through The Night was released nearly four decades ago.
+Def Leppard’s debut album On Through The Night was released on March 14, 1980.

 A Promising Start

-Def Leppard’s On Through The Night remains a rather polarizing release.
+Def Leppard’s On Through The Night album remains a rather polarizing release.

-Some very passionate Def Leppard fans consider it to be THE BEST album the band ever released, and all subsequent releases — no matter how commercially successful — pale in comparison.
+Some very passionate fans consider it to be THE BEST album the band ever released, and all their subsequent albums — no matter how commercially successful — pale in comparison.

-Many other fans beg to differ though — they feel the album is Def Leppard’s weakest, yet still a respectable effort which showcases the talents of a young, up and coming band; it would just take a couple more albums to master their craft (with the help of Mutt Lange) to reach their true potential.
+Other fans beg to differ, though.
+They feel it’s Def Leppard’s weakest release, a respectable effort showcasing the talents of an up-and-coming band, but one that required a couple more albums to master their craft (with the help of Mutt Lange) to reach their true potential.